mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

  {{<img src="tinypilot-reddit.png" hasBorder="true">}}
 {{</gallery>}}

-There was a drop in sales after that initial spike, but TinyPilot has been growing consistently ever since then.
-I had no experience with shipping a physical product, so I quickly had to learn how to [manage inventory](/retrospectives/2020/08/#managing-inventory-is-hard), systemetize the order fulfillment process, and work with vendors to make [circuit boards](/retrospectives/2020/10/#manufacturing-a-power-connector-from-start-to-finish) and [3D-printed cases](/retrospectives/2020/12/#new-products-require-new-habits).
+There was a drop in sales after that initial spike, but TinyPilot has been growing consistently ever since.
+I had zero experience selling a physical product, so I quickly learned how to [manage inventory](/retrospectives/2020/08/#managing-inventory-is-hard), systematize the order fulfillment process, and work with vendors to make [circuit boards](/retrospectives/2020/10/#manufacturing-a-power-connector-from-start-to-finish) and [3D-printed cases](/retrospectives/2020/12/#new-products-require-new-habits).

-TinyPilot ended the year with almost $54k in total revenue.
+TinyPilot ended the year with almost $54k in revenue.
 In terms of net income, I'm still in the negative, but it's because my costs are front-loaded.
 My expenses for 2020 include inventory to last me through February 2021.

 {{<revenue-graph project="tinypilot">}}